Health visiting teams, led by a qualified health visitor, work with families to support the health needs of children under 5 years-old.

 Health visiting for under 5s, and school nursing for 5 to 19 year-olds, are part of our Healthy Child Programme for children, young people and families.

 North East London Foundation Trust (NELFT) provides the health visiting and school nursing services in Thurrock.
-Go to NELFT: 0 to 19 health visiting and school health for more information.
+Go to NELFT: health visiting for more information.